eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v5.md

 gates becomes a candidate for a separately seeded confirmation study.
 Until such a confirmation is designed and passes, correlated-lambda selection remains unvalidated.

+After scoring, compare the current Pearson selector with relative-squared and Gamma-deviance scores using only the retained caches:

+    python validation/penalized_pseudolikelihood/diagnose_lambda_selection_v5.py \
+      --mode pilot --bootstrap-replicates 2000

+This writes `v5/diagnostics-v5-pilot.json`.
+It also reports lambda ranges that remain within 15% and 50% of the population-oracle risk and summarizes failed folds and full fits by condition, lambda, and optimizer message.
+It never calls a fitting function and does not change the public selector.